 As the battle progressed, the tide was turning against Maxima's forces, and in the end, the Warrior Queen was the last Almeracian standing.
 Brainwave appeared to be feeding off of a supernatural power source; a familiar whose face was that of the original deceased Brainwave.
 Eventually, Maxima deduced that the familiar was in fact a manifestation of Henry's strong feelings of guilt associated with receiving his father's mentalist powers added to his own; powers that had once been used for evil.
 In order to have more witnesses to the truth that she had discovered, Maxima brought Zan, Jayna and Blue Beetle into the astral plane.
 Finally, Maxima confronted Brainwave with the truth of the source of his madness, and the overriding presence of Henry's father vanished.

 Thanks to her Almeracian physiology, Maxima is nearly impervious to injury.
+Bullets bounce off her, missiles or lasers won't leave a scratch, and nuclear bombs are unable to harm her.
 Her level of resistance to physical harm approaches that of a Kryptonian.
 In addition, as Maxima is able to boost her constitution and physical strength attributes by channeling her psionic powers internally, her resistance to physical harm also increases.
 During the Death of Superman story arc, besides the Man of Steel himself, Maxima was the only Justice League member durable enough to fight Doomsday evenly.
 In Superman No. 159, the Man of Steel used his X-Ray vision on Maxima to find weaknesses he could exploit with pressure point attacks.
 Although he connected with a two finger jab to her midsection, the Warrior Queen quickly shook off the attack and kept fighting.

 Whether inside her vast intergalactic empire, or abroad, Maxima's high profile status can be both a blessing and a curse.
 As such, the Empress of Almerac has shown a preference for using simulacra that are virtually identical to her.
 Each simulacrum possesses powers similar to her, and are able to act in situations when she cannot be present.
 However, these proxies appear to be less invulnerable, and according to Superman, more restrained than the original Maxima.
 At the end of Action Comics No. 645, it is revealed that the Maxima on Earth at the time was indeed a simulacrum.
 This duplicate was atomized by Sazu's optical force beams.
 In Extreme Justice No. 10, Maxima was a approached by Captain Atom to organize a wedding shower for his then fiancee, Plastique.
 At the party, Maxima heard Carol Ferris scream in an adjacent room, so she burst through the door.
 No sooner had she entered the room than she was ambushed by Star Sapphire.
 In the next issue, Extreme Justice No. 11, Maxima appeared cut in two pieces on the floor.
 Her torso and lower body were left smouldering where Star Sapphire had sliced her with a sword.
 During a break in the fight that ensued, Plastique was able to examine the dead body.
 The corpse was already starting to lose cohesion.
 Soon, the real Maxima appeared on the scene to the surprise of everyone at the bridal shower.
 What appeared to be a lifeless flesh and blood Almeracian on the floor was in fact a mere vessel for Maxima's psychic consciousness.